aimhigherweb/iec_website/content/what-we-do/dry-eye-disease.md

 ### STEP 2

 **Lid hygiene.** The eyelids are a difficult part of the body to adequately clean since soaps cause stinging if they get into the eyes.But good eyelid hygiene is an important element of managing dry eye disease.<sup>2</sup> Antibacterial lid foams or washes cleanse the eyelids and lashes while conditioning the skin around the eyes without any stinging or irritation.
+[Find out more about lid hygiene here.](https://www.innovativeeyecare.com.au/patient-resources/dry-eye-exercises/)

 **Blephasteam.** The blephasteam is an electronic eyelid warming device that guarantees optimal heating temperature of the eyelids for the correct length of time.Combined with in-office manual expression with your optometrist, it can be a useful addition or replacement to at-home lid warming and massage.<sup>2</sup>